atweiden/pacfiles/README.txt

 Pacfiles
 ========

-vim, tmux and fzf config for arch
+vim, tmux and fzf config for arch xorg

 - based on my dotfiles [1]
   - more focused, and lighter weight